jo3kim/Capstone-Project/README.md

 #### Misleading variable labels
 `user_type <- member_casual`
 * `member_casual` was not a defining variable.
 Variable changed to `user_type`.

+#### Extra data input
+Added an extra column to show the number of minutes of duration usage as `duration_min':
+`DATEDIFF(minute, started_at, ended_at) AS duration_min`
+Then filtered out any data that was less than 1 minute and over 24 hours of usage.
+Less than a minute usage could have been an accident, and over 24 hours of usage could have been due to not closing out the ride.
+The `DATEDIFF` function was used in the `WHERE` clause:
+	`DATEDIFF(minute, started_at, ended_at) < 1440
+AND
+	DATEDIFF(minute, started_at, ended_at) > 1`

+#### Extra data input

 ### Current Clean Data Query
 #### updated 2022-19-02 -- bike_trip_clean